wdk-docs/vscode-docs/api/extension-guides/virtual-workspaces.md

 ---
 # DO NOT TOUCH — Managed by doc writer
-ContentId: c64264b1-09cd-4680-b0dc-9f0f7803e451
+id: c64264b1-09cd-4680-b0dc-9f0f7803e451
 DateApproved: 7/6/2023

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: Learn how to support virtual workspaces in extensions
+description: Learn how to support virtual workspaces in extensions
 sidebar_position: 11
 ---